vfmd/vfmd-spec/specification.md

 these regular expressions can be adapted to any other regular expression syntax as may be required for an implementation of this specification.

+In this specification, when it is said that a string matches a regular expression, it is used in the meaning that a part or whole of the string matches the whole of the regular expression.
+Whenever the whole of the string needs to match the whole of the regular expression, that requirement is made explicit in the regular expression by starting it in `^` and ending it in `$`.

 [PCRE syntax]: http://man.he.net/man3/pcrepattern

 <h3 id="definitions">Definitions</h3>